ukdavewood/p2pp/README.md

 2. Add scripts before and after P2PP in the Print/Output/Post-Processing scripts in PrusaSlicer

-/Users/Shared/python/Idex_Sparse_Z_Adjust.py; ;
+'''/Users/Shared/python/Idex_Sparse_Z_Adjust.py; ;
 /Users/Shared/python/Idex_pre.py;
 open -W -a P2PP.app --args;
-/Users/Shared/python/Idex_post.py;
+/Users/Shared/python/Idex_post.py; '''

     NB/ First script required if using Sparse Purge Towers

 3. Change Printer settings from 4 to 5 virtual extruders - with No 5 being mapped to extruder 2 on the IDEX printer

 4. Change Tool changing GCode Printer/Custom G-code to something along the lines of this NB/.
 Extuder numbers 0-3 would be palette on physical extruder 1,  and 4 going to physical extruder 2.

-NB/ This assumes Palette is on extruder 1 - with
 ; TOOL CHANGE ---START---
 ; next_extruder [next_extruder]